kyverno/kyverno/README.md

 Additional examples are available in [examples](/examples).

+## Alternatives

+### Open Policy Agent

+[Open Policy Agent (OPA)](https://www.openpolicyagent.org/) is a general-purpose policy engine that can be used as a Kubernetes admission controller.
+It supports a large set of use cases.
+Policies are written using [Rego](https://www.openpolicyagent.org/docs/latest/how-do-i-write-policies#what-is-rego) a custom query language.

+### External configuration management tools

+Tools like [Kustomize](https://github.com/kubernetes-sigs/kustomize) can be used to manage variations in configurations outside of clusters.
+There are several advantages to this approach when used to produce variations of the same base configuration.
+However, such solutions cannot be used to validate or enforce configurations.

 ## Status

 *Kyverno is under active development and not ready for production use.
 Key components and policy definitions are likely to change as we complete core features.*